understandable-machine-intelligence-lab/Quantus/README.md

 Further, it has been developed with attribution-based explanations in mind (which is a category of explanation methods that aim to assign an importance value to the model features and arguably, is the most studied kind of explanation).
 As a result, there will be both applications and explanation methods e.g., example-based methods where this library won't be applicable.

 **Disclaimers.** Any metric implementation in this library may differ from the original authors.
 Also, metrics for XAI methods are often empirical interpretations (or translations) of qualities that some researcher(s) claimed were important for explanations to fulfill.
 Hence it may be a discrepancy between what the author claims to measure by the proposed metric and what is actually measured e.g., using entropy as an operationalisation of explanation complexity.
+Please read the user guidelines for further guidance on how to best use the library.

 ## Installation